talrey/CreateDeco/README.md

  \- Removed Red Brick, Stair, Slab, and Wall due to confusion with vanilla equivalent
  \+ instead, vanilla red bricks can now be made into Deco's variants
  \+ added a new, redder brick called Scarlet, from red dye
- \+ added mesh fencing for the seven metal types
+ \+ added Mesh Fencing for the seven metal types
- \+ added catwalks for the seven metal types
+ \+ added Catwalks for the seven metal types
  \* adjusted changelog to put recent on top
  \* netherite items won't burn in lava now
  \* netherite and zinc sheets should be tagged now
+ \* metal bars break with correct particles now

 1.0.2-1.16.5 | 9 AUG 2021:
  \* coinstacks should be craftable back into coins